Spanish real

-The real (English: /ɹeɪˈɑl/ Spanish: /reˈal/) (meaning: "royal", plural: reales) was a unit of currency in Spain for several centuries after the mid-14th century.
+The real (English: /ɹeɪ.ˈɑːl/, ray-AHL; Spanish: /re.ˈal/, meaning: "royal"; plural reales) was a unit of currency in Spain for several centuries after the mid-14th century.
 It underwent several changes in value relative to other units throughout its lifetime until it was replaced by the peseta in 1868.
-The most common denomination for the currency was the silver eight-real Spanish dollar (Real de a 8) or peso which was used throughout Europe, America and Asia during the height of the Spanish Empire.
+The most common denomination for the currency was the silver eight-real Spanish dollar (real de a ocho), or peso, which was used throughout Europe, America and Asia during the height of the Spanish Empire.